jenhakk/Testing_exercises/README.md

 # Testing_exercises
-School exercises of Testing.
-Python, Robotframe etc.
+School exercises for Testing process.
+Python, Robot framework etc.

 Age folder includes files for Age program.
 In age.py program asks the user his age and then prints the appropriate answer.